 - Gifts, incentives or events related to results or performance targets

 - Gifts, incentives or events in relation to employment services, e.g. team-building events

 - Calculating cost:

-Where a benefit is provided to a group of employees and it is impracticable to work out the cost to each individual, the benefit will be regarded as trivial if the average cost does not exceed £50 (Inc. VAT) – providing the other conditions are also met.
-If the average cost exceeds this figure, then the whole amount is taxable not just the excess over £50
+Where a benefit is provided to a group of employees and it is impracticable to work out the cost to each individual, the benefit will be regarded as trivial.
+This is if the average cost does not exceed £50 (Inc. VAT) – providing the other conditions are also met.
+In addition, if the average cost exceeds this figure, then the whole amount is taxable not just the excess over £50.

 A close company is a limited company that’s run by 5 or fewer shareholders.
-The total amount of tax-free benefits that can be provided to directors and office holders and their families is capped at £300 per tax year.
+In addition, the total amount of tax-free benefits that can be provided to directors and office holders and their families is capped at £300 per tax year.

 - Tax advantages